naiyerasif/naiyerasif/README.md

-# 👋 Hello, I’m Naiyer!
+# 👋 Hello, I'm Naiyer!

-I’m a software engineer from India.
-My professional experience exists at the intersection of the backend, frontend, databases, and lately, cloud.
-With a lot of application design, requirements analysis and documentation sprinkled on top.
+I'm a software engineer from India.
+I've worked on the frontend, backend, and more recently, cloud.
+I enjoy tackling design and engineering problems, and I prefer to do so in short bursts with a healthy amount of pragmatism.

 Currently, I work on an Aerospace product.
 Before this, I was a full-stack engineer at [Wipro Holmes](https://www.wipro.com/holmes/).